 The game is usually played with chocolates or other candies, often with foil-wrapped chocolate coins known as gelt.
 To begin, every player puts one piece of chocolate into the pot, then everyone takes turns spinning the dreidel.
-Each one of the sides of the dreidel indicates what the player does on his or her turn:
+Each side of the dreidel indicates what the player does on his or her turn:

-- Nun – the player takes no chocolate from the chocolate.
+- Nun – the player takes no chocolate from the pot.

 - Gimel – the player takes everything from the pot.